Tutorial: Geopointe Routing

 To share a route, have the route open on the map (and make sure it's been saved).
 Click the Ownership & Sharing (two heads) button.
 Find the correct person in the drop-down and click Add Share.
 Full ownership rights can be changed the same way, using that drop down and clicking Change Owner.
 You will lose editing rights to the route if you choose this option.

 If the person you intend to share with doesn't show up in the list, it means they have not accessed Geopointe yet.
 Once they access Geopointe, they will appear in the list.

 Routes can be exported from Geopointe in a few ways.
 To see a PDF of your route (including a map, stop list, and turn by turn directions), click the Printer icon.
 To see use the route stops as a spreadsheet list, click the CSV Doc icon.
 To see the route in Google Maps, click the Google Maps icon.
 These are all found in the upper right corner of an open route.

-When viewing the route list, if you hover over a route, a Trash Can shows up.
+When viewing the route list, if you hover over a route, a Trash icon shows up.
 Click it to delete the route directly from the list.

-If you need to look at the route first, there is also a Trash Can among the route buttons at the top.
+If you need to look at the route first, there is also a Trash icon among the route buttons at the top.

 To clear route stops without deleting the entire route, click the Clear Route (X) button.

-Geopointe routing also works on Salesforce1!
+Geopointe routing also works on the Salesforce mobile app!
 You can access previously created routes, create one on the fly, or make adjustments when cancellations happen while en route.
-See our full SF1 Routing documentation here.
+See our full Salesforce Mobile App Routing documentation here.